levoai/docs/docs/issues/vulnerabilities/IDOR.md

 [BOLA / IDOR in API Security Encyclopedia](https://apisecurity.io/encyclopedia/content/owasp/api1-broken-object-level-authorization)

 ## Test case FAQs
-### For what endpoints does this test case work?
+### When is this test case applicable?
-* Only API endpoints that require authentication
+* Only for API endpoints that require authentication
 * API endpoints that take one or more object/resource ids as an input via query or path params
+* Currently only for non state changing operations like `GET`.
+Coverage for state changing operations (POST, PUT, DELETE, etc.) will follow soon.

 ## How does it work?
 1. Expects authentication details of two different users, `victim` and `attacker`, to be configured via fixtures.
 2. Expects all other endpoint params (query or path params) to be configured via fixtures.
-3. If the endpoint needs a body (PUT or POST), the test case generates a sample body.
-4. Sends a request using victim's credentials, and stores the response.
+3. Sends a request using victim's credentials, and stores the response.
-5. Sends the exact request from the previous step, but with the `attacker's` credentials.
+4. Sends the exact request from the previous step, but with the `attacker's` credentials.
-6. The two responses from the above two requests are compared
+5. The two responses from the above two requests are compared
-7. If the **comparison is a match**, this is raised as an IDOR/BOLA vulnerability
+6. If the **comparison is a match**, this is raised as an IDOR/BOLA vulnerability

+## What is the solution?
+* Implement granular authorization checks, that tests for proper ownership of the requested resource(s) by the user making the request.
+* Authorize every request made by the user.
+* Do not rely on resource IDs that the client sends.
+Use IDs stored in the session object instead.
+* Use random resource IDs that cannot be guessed ([UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier)).

 ## False positives
-The test case will generate a false positive, if the endpoint is authenticated and is designed to serve same object/resource for two users.
+The test case will generate a false positive, if the endpoint requires authentication and is designed to serve same object/resource for two different users.

 This could happen with with endpoints that server blog posts etc. In such cases you can disable the test case from executing, in the test plan.

-## What is the solution?
-* Implement authorization checks with user policies and hierarchy.
-* Do not rely on IDs that the client sends.
-Use IDs stored in the session object instead.
-* Check authorization for each client request to access database.
-* Use random IDs that cannot be guessed ([UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier)).